Low-Dose Naltrexone (LDN) in Sandy, UT

 Patients with depressive disorders are constantly seeking information regarding various treatment modalities that might help ameliorate symptomatology and improve their mood.
 The use of low-dose naltrexone (LDN), as based on the plausible hypothesis that depression is associated with central nervous system (CNS) inflammation while LDN can decrease inflammatory responses.

-Additionally, LDN was found to block toll-like receptor-4 expressed on immune cells in the CNS which are responsible for triggering inflammatory responses.
-Blockade leads to a shift from production of pro-inflammatory cytokines to anti-inflammatory cytokines.
+Additionally, LDN was found to block toll-like receptor-4 expressed on immune cells in the CNS, which are responsible for triggering inflammatory responses.
+Blockade leads to a shift from pro-inflammatory to anti-inflammatory cytokine production.

-There is limited studies and literature review regarding LDN and depressive disorders and fibromyalgia but the reviews currently available did demonstrate improvement in depressive and pain score surveys.
-It is not clear whether the benefit was associated with the reduction in inflammation or an indirect increase in dopamine through the increase in endorphins.
+There are limited studies and literature reviews regarding LDN and depressive disorders and fibromyalgia, but the reviews currently available have demonstrated improvement in depressive and pain score surveys.
+It is not clear whether the benefit was associated with reduced inflammation or with an indirect increase in dopamine via increased endorphins.

-The mechanism of action for naltrexone at low dose in this disease group is unknown.
-It is possibly due to rebound of endorphins following short-term suppression or to direct action suppressing inflammation induced by microglia.
-There have been no formal dosing studies of naltrexone at low dose in any disorder.
+The mechanism of action for naltrexone at low doses in this disease group is unknown.
+It is possibly due to the rebound of endorphins following short-term suppression, or to direct action that suppresses inflammation induced by microglia.
+There have been no formal dosing studies of naltrexone at low doses in any disorder.
 Therefore, although the dose of 3–4.5 mg is established in clinical practice, some practitioners use 9 mg (Klimas, personal communication, 2017) or higher in chronic fatigue syndrome.
-Causality and dosing need further studies..
+Causality and dosing need further studies.

-LDN brings about potential benefits regarding its anti-inflammatory effects, the immune system and its involvement in chronic fatigue, chronic pain, mood disorders,including depression and weight loss.
-More robust studies are needed however, as naltrexone is out of patent, funding for such studies is problematic, despite the drug itself being relatively cheap.
-Most large studies are funded by large pharmaceutical companies, and there is no incentive for them to continue research of drugs once they are off-patent.
+LDN brings about potential benefits regarding its anti-inflammatory effects, the immune system, and its involvement in chronic fatigue, chronic pain, mood disorders, including depression, and weight loss.
+More robust studies are needed, however, as naltrexone is out of patent, funding for such studies is problematic, despite the drug itself being relatively cheap.
+Most large studies are funded by large pharmaceutical companies, and there is no incentive for them to continue research on drugs once they are off-patent.

-LDN does appear to have some benefit in certain patients and Nervana has clinically witnessed this in some of their own patients.
-We find this to be intriguing; and its side effect/safety profile is quite promising.
+LDN appears to have some benefit in certain patients, and Nervana has clinically observed this in some of their own patients.
+We find this to be intriguing, and its side effect/safety profile is quite promising.

 Patient Drug Information